 Things I loved:

-• Unlike the other lodges we stayed at, which served meals buffet-style, Fairmont Mara Safari Club had a fantastic daily changing menu for lunch and dinner.
+- Unlike the other lodges we stayed at, which served meals buffet-style, Fairmont Mara Safari Club had a fantastic, daily-changing menu for lunch and dinner.
 Not to mention, the food was delicious!
 To further highlight the exceptional service, we had the same server throughout our stay, who’d ask when we anticipated coming in for our next meal, and then he’d be there to greet us and ask about our day and game drives.

 Things to consider:

-• There is strong Wi-Fi in the main building, but there isn’t service in the tents.
+- There is strong Wi-Fi in the main building, but there isn’t service in the tents.

-• Our hippo friends could be pretty vocal in the early mornings, but we were always up and getting ready for our morning game drives, so they never affected my sleep; however, it’s something to consider.
+- Our hippo friends could be pretty vocal in the early mornings, but we were always up and getting ready for our morning game drives, so they never affected my sleep; however, it’s something to consider.

 Day 4: Lake Nakuru

 The next stop on our Kenyan safari was Lake Nakuru National Park.
 This national park was known for its abundance of pink flamingos; however, the lake’s rising water due to heavy rainfall has reduced their feeding ground, driving them out of the area.
 We were lucky to see some while there, but don’t expect an overwhelming number.
-Despite the dwindling population of flamingos, there is still lots of wildlife, including other birdlife.
+Despite the dwindling population of flamingos, there is still a lot of wildlife, including other birdlife.

 My favorite encounter in Lake Nakuru was when we pulled up to a lion in a tree and caught her jumping down a few minutes later.
 Lions aren’t expert tree climbers like leopards, and she was timid when navigating her way back down.
 I’m so glad I captured the rare moment on video!